pluralsight/guides/draft/node-js/getting-started-with-nodejs/article.md

 [NPM](https://www.npmjs.com/) is package module which help javascript developers to load there dependencies in easy and effective manner.

-To load dependencies we just have to run a command in dommand prompt
+To load dependencies we just have to run a command in command prompt

 ```
 > npm install